-Tax at the top marginal rate is required to be withheld from a payment to a supplier unless an invoice is provided which quotes an Australian Business Number (ABN).
+Tax at the equivalent of the top marginal rate plus medicare is required to be withheld from a payment to a supplier unless an invoice is provided which quotes an Australian Business Number (ABN).

 The Statement by a supplier certifies one or more of a number of valid circumstances under which the requirement to withhold tax does not apply (see details below).